 Zucchini Flowers or courgette flowers are the flowers of the zucchini or courgette plant.
 The Zucchini flowers have a subtle flavor, similar to young zucchinis, and can be eaten raw.

 Health Benefits of Zucchini Flowers

 Zucchini flowers are as light and delicate as they are.
 They are not highly nutritional food.
 One cup of squash blossoms only has five calories!
 It also has one gram of carbohydrates and less than one gram of protein to give you the picture.
 That said, squash blossoms are high in calcium and iron and especially high in vitamins C and A.

 To Clean Zucchini Flowers, wash them thoroughly in cold, running water just before cooking.
 Sometimes the fruits may require light scrub at places where prickles or dirt attached firmly.
 Trim the neck and bases.
 Peeling of skin is not advised.

 Zucchini blossoms are also an edible delicacy.
-In general, blossoms are picked up during morning hours when they are fresh and soft.
-To prepare, open up blossoms and carefully inspect for insects.
+In general, blossoms are picked up during the morning hours when they are fresh and soft.
+To prepare, open up blossoms, and carefully inspect for insects.
 Pull off any calyces attached firmly at the base.